infinite-table/infinite-react/www/content/docs/learn/selection/row-selection.page.md

 The DataGrid also offers support for **checkbox selection**, which is another easy way of interacting with grid rows, especially when grouped or nested data is used.

-Row selection (both single and multiple) is driven by the <DPropLink name="rowSelection" /> prop
+Row selection (both single and multiple) is driven by the <DPropLink name="rowSelection" /> prop, which will contain **primary keys of the selected rows**.

 <Note>

+The value or values you specify for row selection are primary keys of the rows in the DataGrid.

 Row selection is defined on the `DataSource` component, so that's where you specify your <DPropLink name="rowSelection" /> prop (or the uncontrolled version of it, namely <DPropLink name="defaultRowSelection" /> and also the callback prop of <DPropLink name="onRowSelectionChange" />).